viveksaravanan/Lyft-Case-Study/README.md

 # Lyft Case Study in Toledo, Ohio

-This is a case study, where I assumed the role of a pricing product manager at Lyft.
+This is a case study where I assumed the role of a pricing product manager at Lyft.
 The objective was to analyze and optimize pricing strategies for Lyft's ride-scheduling feature in a new city.
 Further details can be found below.

 ## Prompt:
 https://creatingvalue.substack.com/p/real-problems-we-tackle-pricing-level